Syf-Almjd/cli-doc2md-mcp/README.md

-# Claude Token Saver MCP Server
+# CLI Doc2MD MCP Server
 ### Local Document Parsing Skill for Claude Desktop & CLI

 This is a self-contained **Model Context Protocol (MCP)** server designed to empower **Claude Desktop**, **Claude CLI**, and any MCP-compliant AI client with the native ability to read local documents and convert them into **highly squeezed, token-optimized Markdown**.